TheRealGlumfish/Team20/doc/Dimitris Alexopoulos.md

 Part of my time was spent on merges and integration such as connecting and merging the cache with the pipelined CPU [(bd88bf8)](https://github.com/TheRealGlumfish/Team20/commit/bd88bf87bf74945c1f94ae5c8f0cf91b55a3032b).
 Sometimes I utilized GitHub pull requests in order include the team in the review and merge process [(#7)](https://github.com/TheRealGlumfish/Team20/pull/7) and [(#3)](https://github.com/TheRealGlumfish/Team20/pull/3).
+Small but crucial fixes were common [(0300d38)](https://github.com/TheRealGlumfish/Team20/commit/0300d383082b1d9f6776d9d8cc6cbef049b6a8d8), [(2097185)](https://github.com/TheRealGlumfish/Team20/commit/2097185328d0dc46aae8640628a24fbfdf41f1de), [(4aa3028)](https://github.com/TheRealGlumfish/Team20/commit/4aa3028e688677cba5434887177294b53a6a6d95), [(ce0b715)](https://github.com/TheRealGlumfish/Team20/commit/ce0b715929bff361126c797a471ded7da812ca9f), [(79697bc)](https://github.com/TheRealGlumfish/Team20/commit/79697bc4dd490a57b9c1468fc5fdb45eb993870b)

+---

+## Conclusion

+In conclusion this was a very challenging but informative project.
+Learning HDL design and SystemVerilog was extremely eye opening to a whole new word of electronics and possibilities.
+RISCV was a pleasure to work due to its consistency and with even though implementing it was difficult and I hope to see it succeed in the world of embedded systems but also mainstream computing.

+One of the most valuable experiences I had during this project was using Altera (Intel) Quartus II to synthesize the CPU on a Terasic DE0 board utilizing a Cyclone III FPGA.
+Not only did Quartus give me useful compiler and warnings errors that Verilator ommitted, helping us strengthen our design.
+It was just really interesting to see the CPU running on real hardware and also to deal with the problems of hardware such as synchronos memory and propagation delays.

+If I was going to do something differently for this project would be to have gotten involved in caching more early on as I originally was very intimidated by it but it turned out to be very intresting to work with.
+Implementing more compilcated caches would have been very intresting.
+Upgrading the current cache's capabilities to deal with unaligned access would also be an improvement I would have made if it weren't for time constraints.